Cadet college

-Cadet college is a special military school system of British India and later, Pakistan and Bangladesh.
+Cadet college is a special military high school system of British Raj and later, Pakistan and Bangladesh.

 History

-British India
+British Raj

 This system was first established in the pre-Partition, pre-Independence era in order to support the push to indigenise the officer corps of the British Indian Army, a reward to the social classes that had provided loyal support for the British Empire's war efforts in the 1914-1918 First World War and which in return expected greater opportunities for participation at higher levels.

 The first to be established was the Prince of Wales Royal Indian Military College (RIMC) in March 1922 at Doon Valley which was then in Punjab Province (now the Indian state of Uttarakhand) following the severe difficulties in acceptance and adjustment faced by the first batch of South Asian cadets sent directly to Royal Military Academy Sandhurst in England.

 RIMC was lost with the partition of the country and the army in August 1947 and became the Indian Republic's Rashtriya Indian Military College.
 The first cadet college to be built by the newly established Pakistan Army was the Punjab Cadet College Hasanabdal, Attock District in Punjab in 1954.
 Faujdarhat Cadet College was built in Chittagong, then East Pakistan in 1958.

-In 1922 the British Indian Army established the King George Royal Indian Military Schools (KGRIMS) in Punjab Province at Jalandhar Cantonment with extension campus at Jhelum for the purpose of providing education to the sons of the enlisted men and Other Ranks of the Army.
-KGRIMS opened between 1925-1930 at Jullundhar, Jhelum and Ajmer.
+In 1922, the British Indian Army established the King George Royal Indian Military Schools (KGRIMS) in Punjab Province at Jalandhar Cantonment with extension campus at Jhelum for the purpose of providing education to the sons of the enlisted men and Other Ranks of the Army.
+KGRIMS opened between 1925 and 1930 at Jullundhar, Jhelum and Ajmer.
 Later two more KGRIMS were started at Belgaum and Bangalore.

-Pakistan after partition of India
+Pakistan after Independence from British rule

 After independence and partition the Jhelum campus was upgraded to the status of a military college and is known as Military College Jhelum.

 The expansion of the Pakistan armed forces, and the broadening of the social base of its officers corps from the 1960s onwards has inevitably led to the expansion in the number of cadet colleges and their distribution around the country.

 the Pakistan Armed Forces that act as feeder schools for the services officer training academies of the Pakistan Army, Navy and Air Force.
 It was first introduced by Ayub Khan military ruler of Pakistan (1958–69).

-Later on in the late 1990s many private Cadet Colleges were also made by Pakistani citizens to stand and collaborate with Pakistan armed forces in order to provide pre military academia training to the youth of Pakistan.
+Later on in the late 1990s, many private Cadet Colleges were also made by Pakistani citizens to stand and collaborate with Pakistan armed forces in order to provide pre military academia training to the youth of Pakistan.